trevorflahardy/Slice-Guard/README.md

   - A modern, clean GUI for staff to approve or deny requests, with notifications for students when their requests are approved or denied.
 - Concurrent file management between multiple users.

+## File Storage

+Uploaded 3MF files are stored on the backend under `slice-guard/backend/uploads`.
+Files larger than 30MB are rejected.
+Each file is compressed using gzip to save space and its path is stored in the database.
+For large scale deployments an external storage service such as S3 is recommended, but for development local storage is sufficient.

 ### Planned Technologies

 - Docker for easy deployment and management.